datashield/datashield-infrastructure/README.md

 ## Description

 Infrastructure set up code, examples and puppet environments for datashield.
 This repo consists in three parts.
-Under `vagrant` are vagrant set up files for creating different types of daatshield VMs.
+Under `vagrant` are vagrant set up files for creating different types of datashield VMs.
 Under `scripts` are shell scripts which install the necessary software (puppet, git, r10K) needed to provision a VM using puppet.
 Under `puppet` are several puppet environment examples for provisioning different types of machines.